Dutchento/organization-mug-guidelines/README.md

 # Guidelines for organizing Magento User Groups

 You (want to) organize MUGs?
 Cool!
-Thank you so much for putting in the time and effort to organze these local Magento meetups and bringing the community together on regular basis. **You are awesome!**
+Thank you so much for putting in the time and effort to organize these local Magento meetups and bringing the community together on regular basis. **You are awesome!**

-To allign ourselves, have a consistent image and make sure your MUG get's the attention it deserves, we do have some tips & guidelines for you.
+To align ourselves, have a consistent image and make sure your MUG get's the attention it deserves, we do have some tips & guidelines for you.
 If you have any questions/remarks about these, please let us know or submit a change!

 ## How to start:
 - Request a Meetup.com group from Dutchento for your region (if non exists) or request access to an existing one.